blueburncz/CoreExtension/docs_src/EventSystem/EventSystem.md

 # Event system
-CE Core provides a simple way to trigger custom events within game objects.
+CE provides a simple way to trigger custom events within game objects.
 This section is an overview which should help you get started with the custom event system.

 ## Contents
 * [Configuration](./EventSystemConfiguration.html)